-Implementing the FAQ section brings many benefits to both website visitors and owners.
+Implementing the FAQ section brings many benefits to both website visitors and owners – no surprise you’ll always find it among key technical SEO service elements.
 Google also believes it, therefore, its guidelines clearly state the principles assessing whether a given FAQ section is correct and acceptable.
 The basic issue is the lack of possibility to make any changes by users.
 The page with frequently asked questions is developed and modified only by its admin.
 It’s best when it resembles a clear, legible list.

 According to Google, it’s not reasonable to use FAQ sections in case of forums, product specifications, or websites where it’s possible to provide individual answers without admin moderation.
 It’s worth keeping this in mind while creating this subpage.